specsolutions/specsync-for-tfs-documentation/reference/configuration/configuration-synchronization/configuration-synchronization-fieldupdates.md

 * Automated test type (`Microsoft.VSTS.TCM.AutomatedTestType`)<sup>1</sup>
 * Automation status (`Microsoft.VSTS.TCM.AutomationStatus`)<sup>1</sup>

-<sup>1</sup>: These fields can only be updated when the `toolSettings/doNotSynchronizeAutomationUnlessEnabled` configuration setting is set to `true` and the `synchronization/automation/enabled` configuration setting is set to `false` or leave it unset.
+<sup>1</sup>: These fields can only be updated when the `synchronization/automation/enabled` configuration setting is set to `false` or left unset.
 These fields have to be updated together, so all of them has to be set.
 The field `Microsoft.VSTS.TCM.AutomatedTestId` is automatically set when the `Microsoft.VSTS.TCM.AutomatedTestName` field is updated.
 See more information at the section [Update automation fields](../../../features/push-features/update-test-case-fields.md#update-automation-fields).

 ## Examples